qinqian/GCAP/README.md

 If input is single end data, use `,` to separate replicates files.
 If input is pair end data, use `,` to separate pairs, `;` to separate replicates.

+`Input Format`
+Only support fastq files now, bam files and reads bed files support will be added later.

+`Keep duplicate`
+is an important option for peaks calling.
+You could customize it by python conf files.

 instructions on conf files: